GSA/search-gov/README.markdown

 # USASearch Info

+## Rails

+If you have no experience with Ruby on Rails, this is not the document for you.
+This README assumes you already have a working development environment for Rails up and running, including the database drivers.

 ## Ruby

 You will need Ruby 1.8.7.
 Verify that your path points to the correct version of Ruby: